 The agency must not deny leave but may limit the amount of leave an eligible employee takes to address the issues stated above if the employee’s leave creates an undue hardship to the agency.
 If the agency limits leave, it must document the occurrence and the reason for limiting leave; the agency also must inform the employee in writing.

-An agency must not discharge, threaten to discharge, demote, suspend, or in any other manner discriminate or retaliate against an employee with regard to promotion, compensation or other terms, conditions or privileges of employment because an employee inquiries about, applies for, or takes leave under this policy.
+An agency must not discharge, threaten to discharge, demote, suspend, or in any other manner discriminate or retaliate against an employee with regard to promotion, compensation or other terms, conditions or privileges of employment because an employee inquires about, applies for, or takes leave under this policy.

 An agency must not refuse to hire an otherwise qualified person because the person is a victim of domestic violence, harassment, sexual assault, bias, stalking or human trafficking.